duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-customizing-the-migrations-history-table-ef6-onwards.md

 ```
 ?

-That?s pretty much it.
+That's pretty much it.
 Now you can go to the Package Manager Console, Enable-Migrations, Add-Migration and finally Update-Database.
 This should result in adding to the database a migrations history table configured according to the details you specified in your HistoryContext derived class.

 ![Database](../ef6/media/database.png)